r3cursive123/arp_mon/README.md

 If you are in aggressive mode,  the program will try to invoke 'nmap' to get more detail and email this as an attachment - otherwise - it will just send an email with MAC address and manufacturer.

+Security Notice: Please put this program in a directory that only root has access to.
+If you are paranoid: 'sudo chown root arp_mon.py; sudo chmod 700 arp_mon.py;'

 Dependencies: arp-scan, nmap

 Should be run on linux or raspberry pi